-The newly remodeled houses are nice, just not for me.
+Newly remodeled houses are nice, just not for me.
 Modern kitchens, neat little hedges around the outside, and freshly painted walls.
-No, no, no. For two years we lived in my parents basement while I drove my beloved crazy trying to find a house I imagined existed somewhere.
-And my list was unyielding.
+No, no, no!
+For two years we lived in my parent’s basement while I drove my beloved crazy trying to find a house that I imagined existed somewhere.
+My list was unyielding.
 I wouldn’t budge from a single item.

 My idea of the perfect house:

 - Original Windows (with wavy glass and sash cords)

 - Large Front Porch

 - Window Seat

 My ideas of the NOT so perfect house:

 - Ranch houses, because they look like a square cracker box.

 - Open concept.
 I expect walls in my house, I don’t want to live in a big open warehouse.